BackThe Ashover Book

 B1:At the bottom, ones and threes circle left.
 And right.

-B2:At the top, four changes of a circular hey with hands.
+B2:At the top, four changes with hands.

 To convert it from triple minor to a three couple dance, add one extra change for the ones and threes.
 Callers say “Don't phrase it” because they don't know how to fit 5 changes into the music designed for 4 changes, but to me that's saying “The dance has been hacked about and it no longer fits the music, so ignore the music”.
 That's not my style!
 I would take four steps for the first three changes, and then speed up for the last two — which are both down the line, so there are no corners to turn.